Henry rushes for 2 TDs to help sluggish Ravens to fifth straight win, 23-10 over Jets

 Jim Brown is next at 12,312.

+Hall had 75 yards on four receptions while also rushing for 44 yards, but he allowed Marlon Humphrey to rip the ball away from him for the game's biggest turnover.

+"I'm not going to be perfect, he's not going to be perfect, no one on that field is going to be," Taylor said.
+"That's my brother and I'm going to pick him up when I see he's down.
+I know that he's going to do the same thing if it was vice versa, so I just want to put him in a good spirit, let him now that at some point again we're going to need you."

-Ravens safety Kyle Hamilton hobbled off with an apparent foot issue in the fourth quarter.
-Defensive lineman Taven Bryan did the same soon after.
+Ravens safety Kyle Hamilton hobbled off with an apparent foot issue in the fourth quarter, although Harbaugh said it wasn't serious.
+Defensive lineman Taven Bryan also left with an injury for Baltimore.

 Jets: Host Atlanta next Sunday.